Sleep soundly with SleepyCat

 Bamboo/Viscose (Types of Rayon)

-Defined as naturally-derived fibers, bamboo and viscose are types of rayon with very similar qualities.
+Defined as naturally-derived fibres, bamboo and viscose are types of rayon with very similar qualities.
 And to be honest, many of them are good.

 Currently, a rather trending fabric, bamboo is soft, breathable and lightweight.
 Putting it right in league with the likes of cotton and silk.